AnneLivia/GymManagementAPI/README.md

   "cpf" : "000.000.000-00",
   "numeroCelular" : "(00) 90000-0000",
   "email" : "emailAluno@gmail.com",
-  "genero" : "genero do aluno"
+  "genero" : "genero do aluno",
-}
+  "idEndereco" : "id do doc do endereco no firestore" }

 GET :